-These include all general-purpose prepaid card transactions for which the card user does not physically present the card to authorize the transaction, including mail-order transactions, telephone-order transactions, and internet transactions.
+These include all debit and prepaid card transactions for which the card user does not physically present the card to authorize the transaction, including mail-order transactions, telephone-order transactions, and internet transactions.
 Please report the total transactions with either a domestic or foreign payee.

-- Remote prepaid card transactions (e.g., mail-order transactions, telephone-order transactions) - Digital wallet in-app or browser prepaid card transactions (e.g., e-commerce transactions)
+- Remote transactions (e.g., mail-order transactions, telephone-order transactions) - Digital wallet in-app or browser transactions (e.g., e-commerce transactions)